Blazity/next-image-proxy/README.md

+> :warning: **Next has this support built-in**: [If you're using Next.js 12.3 or higher, you don't have to use this library](https://nextjs.org/blog/next-12-3#remote-patterns-stable)

 <div align="center">
   <h1>Next.js Image Proxy</h1>
   <p>Image proxy for Next.js.
 Makes it possible to use dynamic domains in next/image component.</p>
   <br />
 </div>